77ethers/NTERMCP/README.md

 Here are answers to some common questions.
 For a more comprehensive FAQ, see our [detailed FAQ document](FAQ.md).

-### What is Desktop Commander?
+### What is NTERMCP?
 It's an MCP tool that enables Claude Desktop to access your file system and terminal, turning Claude into a versatile assistant for coding, automation, codebase exploration, and more.

 ### How is this different from Cursor/Windsurf?
-Unlike IDE-focused tools, Claude Desktop Commander provides a solution-centric approach that works with your entire OS, not just within a coding environment.
+Unlike IDE-focused tools, NTERMCP provides a solution-centric approach that works with your entire OS, not just within a coding environment.
 Claude reads files in full rather than chunking them, can work across multiple projects simultaneously, and executes changes in one go rather than requiring constant review.

 ### Do I need to pay for API credits?
 No. This tool works with Claude Desktop's standard Pro subscription ($20/month), not with API calls, so you won't incur additional costs beyond the subscription fee.

-### Does Desktop Commander automatically update?
+### Does NTERMCP automatically update?
-Yes, when installed through npx or Smithery, Desktop Commander automatically updates to the latest version when you restart Claude.
+Yes, when installed through npx or Smithery, NTERMCP automatically updates to the latest version when you restart Claude.
 No manual update process is needed.

 ### What are the most common use cases?
 - Exploring and understanding complex codebases